 Instead of pasting the text into the editor, you can also upload existing documents into Grammarly.
 It supports .doc, .docx, .txt, and .rtf files.

-After correcting errors, you can export it in the same file format that you used while importing.
-For other documents, Grammarly exports it in .docx format.
+After correcting the errors, you can export it in the same file format that you imported.
+For other documents, Grammarly exports them in .docx format.

-No, let us see what extra features Grammarly has on offer.
+No, let us see what extra features Grammarly has to offer.

 It compares your content with billions of web pages available online.
 This feature will be highly useful for bloggers who receive content or guest posts from other people.